google/koladata/docs/api_reference.md

   append: DataSlice of values to append to each list in `x`.

 Returns:
-  DataSlice of lists with a in a new immutable Databag.
+  DataSlice of lists with new itemd ids in a new immutable DataBag.
 ```

 ### `kd.lists.concat(*lists, db=None)` {#kd.lists.concat}